 The regenerative and analgesic benefits of cold laser translate into effective treatment for stubborn nerve pain that has not responded to other therapies.
 Conditions such as post-herpetic neuralgia from Shingles, neuropathy and carpal tunnel syndrome may be effectively treated using low-level laser therapy.

 How Cold Laser Therapy Sessions Work

 Your LLLT sessions may be combined with other therapies, such as acupuncture, or sessions may be performed as stand-alone therapy.
 Treatments last from 15 to 30 minutes for each treatment area, and the number of sessions necessary for effective results will depend on the nature of your condition.
-At BodaHealth in Vancouver, we have found that acute conditions—those that have a recent onset—tend to resolve faster than conditions that have a longer history.
-Therefore, for acute conditions, we recommend 5 to 10 treatment sessions.
+In working with patients in the Vancouver area, I have found that acute conditions—those that have a recent onset—tend to resolve faster than conditions that have a longer history.
+Therefore, for acute conditions, I recommend 5 to 10 treatment sessions.
 For persistent or chronic conditions, 10 to 20 treatments are recommended, with possible follow-up treatments in the weeks or months afterward to maintain recovery.
 During cold laser treatment, sessions are recommended 1 to 3 times per week.

 The Bottom Line

 If you’re considering cold laser therapy but aren’t sure about laser treatments, consider these benefits.
 Low level laser therapy, or LLLT: